confluentinc/examples/ccloud-monitoring/docs/producer-scenarios/connectivity-problem.rst

    For a connectivity problem in a client, look specifically at the ``Requests (rate)``.
 If this value were yellow or red, the client connectivity problem could be due to hitting the |ccloud|
    requests rate limit.
 If you exceed the maximum, requests may be refused.

-Producer and consumer clients may also be throttled to keep the cluster stable.
+   If request limits are hit, clients may also be throttled to keep the cluster stable.
 This throttling would register as non-zero values for the producer client ``produce-throttle-time-max`` and ``produce-throttle-time-avg`` metrics and consumer client ``fetch-throttle-time-max`` and ``fetch-throttle-time-avg`` metrics.